Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

 One might wonder whether the improvements in planning efficiency are due to the macros' focused effects, or simply the fact that we are using macros at all.
 To isolate the source of the improvement, we conducted a second experiment using 15-puzzle and Rubik's cube.
 Here we compared the focused macro-actions against an equal number of ``random'' macro-actions of the same length, which were generated (for each random seed) by selecting actions uniformly at random from the valid actions at each state.

-We present the results in Table \ref{tab:results-by-macro-type}, and Figures \ref{fig:npuzzle-planning} and \ref{fig:cube-planning}, where we observe that random actions perform significantly worse than both the primitive actions and the focused macros.
-For Rubik's cube, focused macros still perform better, even if we account for the additional simulation budget required to learn them.
-We inspected the random macros for both domains, and found that they consistently had larger effect sizes than the learned, focused macros.
+We present the results in Table \ref{tab:results-by-macro-type}, as well as Figures \ref{fig:npuzzle-planning} and \ref{fig:cube-planning}, where we observe that random macros perform significantly worse than both the primitive actions and the learned focused macros.
+In both domains, random macros also consistently had larger effect sizes than focused macros.

 Figure \ref{fig:cube-entanglement} shows a visualization of Rubik's cube macro effect size versus macro length.
-We suspect the higher planning cost with random macros is partly due to their increased effect size.\\
+We suspect the higher planning cost of random macros is partly due to their increased effect size.